A-Z of apps

 Kindle - you don’t have to have a Kindle e-reader device to use the Kindle app.
 It is available for smartphones, tablets, computers and web browsers.
 The app allows you to buy and download books from Amazon (there are a lot of free titles, including out-of-copyright classics) and read them in a digital format.

 Liberio - an ebook creator that’s integrated with your cloud storage account.
 You can easily convert any text based document that you have saved to the cloud into an ebook.
 Publish your ebook to Amazon, Google Play Books or the iBooks Store and share on social media (web).

-LinkedIn is a platform for professional networking.
+LinkedIn - a platform for professional networking.
 If you are using this tool, then the mobile apps will help you to keep on top of notifications and updates (iOS, Android, web).

 Moovly - a cloud-based video and multimedia creator.
 Use library images as well as your own images, audio and videos to create and edit exciting content that can be shared, published or downloaded (web).

 Nearpod - allows teachers to share interactive presentations to students’ mobile devices, control the pace of the slides and display responses to quizzes etc. on the screen in real time (iOS, Android, web).
 See our blog post on Nearpod and if you are interested in using Nearpod, please contact email@example.com

 Notability - is a sophisticated note-taking app that lets you include images and handwriting alongside typed text.
 It is only available for iOS only but Evernote is a good alternative if you are using an Android device.